-Additionally, in respect of the contingent liabilities that might arise out of these uncertainties, whose disclosure would be appropriate, no such contingencies have been referred to in financial statements Note 26 Contingent Liabilities.
+Additionally, in respect of contingent liabilities that may arise from these uncertainties and would require disclosure, no such contingencies are referred to in Note 26 Contingent Liabilities.

 In respect of the intangible asset described in Note 17 to the financial statements, relating to an agreement with a portfolio entity that is now the subject of mediation proceedings, management has disclosed the general nature of the matter but, citing paragraph 92 of IAS 37, has not disclosed the amounts involved in order to avoid serious prejudice to the Company's position in the mediation process.